Kayli/logspub/philosophy-tgc.md

   - physic of mechanics can't explain biological behavior of living things

+## lecture 13: the economic revolution and its critic - marx

+- karl marx 1818-83 reuses hegelian dialectics in material economic pholosphy context
+  - scientific socialism
+- alienation: selling worker's human essence to a factory owner

 ## lecture 22: dewey's american naturalism

 - esthetics extracted from worker's experience and locked up in a separate places dedicated to art